Skip to main content

 Learning Objectives:

-• Identify the financial reporting requirements for government pension and OPEB plans, and common financial reporting errors encountered
+• Identify the financial reporting requirements for government pension and OPEB plans, and the common financial reporting errors encountered

 Thursday, December 4, 2025